 How to Calculate Wealth?

 Wealth is said to be generated by any financial decision if the present value of future cash flows relevant to that decision is greater than the costs incurred to undertake that activity.
-Increase in wealth is equal to the present value of all future cash flows less the cost/investment.
+An increase in wealth is equal to the present value of all future cash flows less the cost/investment.
 In essence, it is the net present value (NPV) of a financial decision.

 Increase in Wealth = Present Value of cash inflows – Cost.